-One of these hybrids that possess an almost perfect physical appearance and temperament is the Morkie Poo.
+Designer dog breeds inherit a multitude of positive characteristics from their parents, and one of these hybrids that possess a beautiful appearance and admirable temperament is the Morkie Poo.

 What Is a Morkie Poo?

-Morkie Poos are a sweet-natured hybrid who are also called Morkie Doodles.
+Morkie Poos are sweet-natured hybrids who are also called Morkie Doodles.
 They are a cross between a Maltese, a Yorkshire Terrier, and a Poodle, so they are inherently active and energetic.
-Compared to other crossbreeds, their size is relatively small, so you can bring them with you for vacation or visiting your friends.
+Compared to other crossbreeds, their size is relatively small. so you can bring them anywhere.

-Another trait that I love about this dog is that they shy away from strangers at first, but when they are given enough time to socialize, they get along pretty well.
+Another trait of these dogs is that they shy away from strangers at first, but when they are given enough time to socialize, they get along pretty well.

-They also crave human companionship, so you will find yourself being snuggled by them even though you aren’t initiating it because they are that clingy.
+They also crave human companionship, so you will be snuggled by them even though you aren’t initiating it because they are that clingy.

 Some Morkie Poos who take after their Maltese and Yorkie parents have domed skulls.
-Meanwhile, those who inherited most of their Poodle parent’s genes have a long, narrow muzzle.
+Meanwhile, those who inherited most of their Poodle parent’s genes have long, narrow muzzles.
 Note that these physical traits may still vary because they are a crossbreed.

 How Big Do Morkie Poos Get When Fully Grown?

-Maltese, Yorkshire Terriers, and Poodles are dog breeds of the small variety.
+Maltese, Yorkshire Terriers, and Poodles are all dog breeds of a small variety.
 This is why the cross between these three is also relatively small.
 Fully grown Morkie Poos only weigh 4 to 12 pounds on average.

 Morkie Poo Coat Color Varieties (With Pictures)